 Yes.
 The reason combinations are prescribed is that each drug has been supposedly shown to work in clinical trials.
-But in fact all these trials have not shown is that it is not right to say the drugs do nothing.
-If a person isn't getting better it might make sense to have them on 4-5 drugs all of which work.
-But it makes little sense to be on 4-5 drugs about which we know very little, other than no-one has investigated the effect of combining them.
+But in fact all these trials have shown is that it is not right to say the drugs do nothing.

+If you aren't getting better it might make sense to be on 4-5 drugs all of which work.
+But it makes little sense to be on 4-5 drugs about which we in fact know very little other than that no-one has investigated the effect of combining them.

-What can I do to get the patient better?
+What will get me better?

-In the case of psychosis, the first thing to establish is whether the patient has schizophrenia rather than an acute and transient psychosis (brief reactive psychosis).
+In the case of psychosis, the first thing to establish is whether you have schizophrenia rather than an acute and transient psychosis (brief reactive psychosis).
 These latter psychoses, roughly 15-20% of psychoses, recover fully even without treatment, although antipsychotics may speed this process up.

-In the case of schizophrenia, the best outcome is a matter of finding a treatment and dose that suits passably well, and makes the person more functional.
+If you have schizophrenia, it is more a matter of finding a treatment that suits passably well, and makes you more functional and then remaining on this in a dose that helps you function.
 It may be a low dose of one antipsychotic will produce the best effects but that these effects don't amount to a lot.
 In this case, the antipsychotic needs to be supplemented by an entirely different approach.

-Other uses for neuroleptics
+Other uses of antipsychotics - neuroleptics

 These drugs are in general more effective for the treatment of itch, nausea and vomiting and for tics than they are for psychosis.
-A range of them like metoclopramide and prochlorperazine are marketed for this purpose and when given for this reason can lead to all of the side effects of the antipsychotics.
+Drugs like metoclopramide and prochlorperazine are marketed for this purpose and when given for this reason can lead to all of the side effects of the antipsychotics.